omilab/historical_press/OCR_Pipeline/readme.md

 - HTR model in Transkribus (for Hebrew 19th century press, we used 'OMILab')
 - Layout analysis line detection model (e.g. Preset)

-##### Notes on using in Transkribus
+##### Notes on using Transkribus' services:
-Around June 2020 Transkribus  will be available as payed service, in the framework of the READ Coop:https://read.transkribus.eu/coop/
+Around June 2020 Transkribus  will be available as payed service, in the framework of the READ Coop:  https://read.transkribus.eu/coop/.

 ### Directoy structure